 4 eggs, separated yolks and whites

 2 cups ricotta cheese

 1-1/2 cups fresh or frozen (defrosted) whole huckleberries

 1-1/2 cups whole milk

 Whisk the yolks and combine with mascarpone and ricotta.
 In a separate bowl, combine flour, baking powder, sugar, baking soda and salt.
 Add flour mixture to yolk mixture and mix until just combined.

 Add in the milk gently; don’t over mix.
 Set aside.
 Beat the egg whites until you have achieved soft peaks then fold them into the batter.
-Remember, if you want fluffy pancakes… be gentle.
-Fold in the huckleberries just at the last minute.
+Remember, if you want fluffy pancakes be gentle and fold in the huckleberries only at the last minute.

-Now heat up a griddle or large pan and melt and spread some good butter on it.
-Ladle out pancakes the size of your flattened hand.
-Be careful not to spread the batter out with a spatula, just pour slowly.
+Now heat up a griddle or large pan and melt/spread some good butter on it.
+Ladle out pancakes about the size of your flattened hand.
+Be careful not to spread the batter out with a spatula, just pour it slowly.

-Flip the pancakes only after small bubbles have begun to appear, just as the edges begin to dry (perhaps 3 minutes).
-After flipping the pancakes cook them for another two oe three minutes.
-Serve with organic maple syrup.
+Flip the pancakes only after small bubbles have begun to appear and their edges have just begun to dry ( 2-3 minutes).
+After flipping, cook for another two minutes and serve them immediately with plenty of maple syrup.